 Guanyin Statue at Kek Lok Si Temple

 The goddess has many phonetic spelling variations such as Kwan Yin, Kuan Yin, Quan Yin, Guanyin plus many more.
-However, they all mean the same thing which is “regarder of sounds” meaning she hears the cries and prayers of the world.
-She is also known as the “Goddess of Mercy”.
+However, they all mean the same thing which is “regarder of sounds”.
+This is because Guanyin is believed to be an incarnation of venerable Bodhisattva, Avalokitesvara.

 Kek Lok Si Pagoda of “Ten Thousand Buddhas”